 It made art as a whole to reflect the current issues that hound our world today, such as racism, globalization, third-world country oppression, feminism among many others.
 Over the last 30 years, we have seen a growing list of artworks that bring awareness towards the most perplexing and important matters.
 Guided by the emerging mediums such as art salons, video art, object design, graphical arts and social media, Contemporary Art has broken down walls and looks headed to a limitless future, which is another important aspect while we explain the difference between Modern and Contemporary Art.

 Guided by the emerging mediums such as art salons, video art, object design, graphical arts and social media, Contemporary Art has broken down walls and looks headed to a limitless future

 One who loves to explore modern and contemporary art, New York is an art paradise with some of the awesome museums with many exhilarating works

 Thanks largely to new technologies; art has become available to a larger audience and artists.
 With all the great things, the future will also be besieged with unpleasant eventualities.

-Barbican’s Rain Room: it’s raining, but you won’t get wet is a classic example how contemporary artists experimenting with art with new mediums
+While we explore the difference between modern and contemporary art, it is also important to understand the momentum that the contemporary art has gained.
+Barbican’s Rain Room: it’s raining, but you won’t get wet is a classic example of how contemporary artists experimenting with art with new mediums

 We will see too many art exhibitions participated by non-deserving artists and in an art world plagued by too many of them, it will take more than better judgment and art appreciation to crawl out of the curatorial jumble just to discover the great ones.
 Social media will further increase access to photography, video, graphic arts and art installations, attracting scores of trash art but those with amazing art quality and messages will still find a way to survive.
 The Contemporary art is alive than ever before and more eyes will be on the lookout for the next Banksy or any other fresh art sensation.